Rail integration system: Types

-These are used primarily in the military and by firearm enthusiasts to improve the usability of the weapon, being accessorized quickly and efficiently without requiring the operator to field-strip the weapon.
-Basic systems such as small rails (20mm is standard) with holes machined in them to be screwed onto the existing hand-guard of a rifle can cost as little as US$25 to US$40.
-More advanced systems allow for numerous accessories to be mounted simultaneously and can cost upwards of US$200.
+These systems are used primarily in the military and by firearm enthusiasts to improve the usability of the weapon, being accessorized quickly and efficiently without requiring the operator to field-strip the weapon.
+Basic systems such as small rails (20mm is standard) with holes machined in them to be screwed onto the existing hand-guard of a rifle can cost as little as US $25 to US $40.
+More advanced systems allow for numerous accessories to be mounted simultaneously and can cost upwards of US $200.

 Compatibility

 Adapters to other types of rail interfaces may be used for legacy issues and/or to change the surface texture, abrasiveness and/or overall outer circumference of the entire rails system for the fit of the hand.
-Dovetail rail, Weaver and Picatinny are all outward or raised attachment surfaces.
-While M-Lok and KeyMod have smooth surfaces with different standards & styles of holes cut into their assembles to place the attachment hardware internally.
-Both of these styles of features are often on and/or in the hand guards.
+Dovetail, Weaver, and Picatinny are all outward or raised attachment surfaces, while M-LOK and KeyMod have smooth surfaces with different standards & styles of holes cut into their assemblies to place the attachment hardware internally.
+Both of these styles are often in the handguards.
 All make the mounting and dismounting of these objects significantly easier.

-Items may be fastened by threaded bolts, requiring the use of a screwdriver or Allen wrench, with some tool-free variations of Thumb screws or Thumb nuts, may have threaded quick disconnect lever that pulls the hardware and plates together against the rails.
+Items may be fastened by threaded bolts, requiring the use of a screwdriver or Allen wrench.
+Some tool-free variations of thumb screws or thumb nuts may have a threaded quick disconnect lever that pulls the hardware and plates together against the rails.
 During firearm recoil, the accessory may slide within that section of the rail.
-To help avoid this, when tightening slide the device forward in the placement slots so the section of the bolt is against the vertical/forward section of rail slots.
+To avoid this, when tightening a slide, move the device forward in the placement slots and ensure that the section of the bolt is positioned against the vertical/forward section of the rail slots.

 Adoption

+Though not particularly common on firearms until the late 20th century, most modern firearms in military service and the civilian market have rail integration systems that may replace original parts.
+The prevalence of rails on modern firearms compared to past designs is largely owed to the increasing popularity and availability of attachments such as sights.

+The most common weapons to have rails are individual firearms, particularly long guns and service rifles such as the rifle, carbine, submachine gun, personal defense weapon, shotgun, designated marksman rifle, sniper rifle, and squad automatic weapon, though some larger or crew-served weapons such as the heavy machine gun, anti-materiel rifle, and rocket launcher have been designed or refreshed to include rails for compatibility.
+Even ranged weapons that are not firearms, such as bow and arrow, crossbow, airsoft gun, and paintball marker.

-The firearm often associated with, and that has benefited from, rails is the M4 carbine and M16 rifle family.
-With equal and even more use due to additional novelty items is the AR-15.
-Most modern military and civilian semi-automatic firearms have rails that may replace original parts.
-Police and military-style firearms may include pistols, PDWs, carbines, rifles, submachine guns, light machine guns and heavy machine guns.
-HMGs have started to include and use rail sections and options for attachments of optics.
-Civilian clone rifles are the largest adapters, while crossbows, hunting rifles, shotguns, and handguns may be produced with rail sections either attached and/or made structurally as part of the actual firearm.
-Airsoft and paintball clone weapons can also have rails.
+Heavy machine guns have started to include and use rail sections and options for attachments of optics.
+Civilian clone rifles are the main weapons to adopt this, while crossbows, hunting rifles, shotguns, and handguns may be produced with rail sections either attached and/or made structurally as part of the actual firearm.
+Airsoft and paintball clone weapons may also have rails.